 Although the Olympics may be a distant memory, the legacy of the London 2012 continues.
 To help fund Olympians of the future all primary schools have received additional PE funding for the last three academic years .
 Each school received £8000 plus an £5 per additional pupil per year to be spent on improving sport and PE provision for all pupils.
-Binsted received £16,899 for 2018/19 and £16,870 for 2019/20.
+Binsted received £16,870 for 2019/20 and £16,795 for 2021/22

 Schools can choose how they use the funding, for example to:

 At Binsted we are running additional sports activities including Multi- skills, drama and football for both key stages.
-The range of sports provided changes each half term - last year we provided fencing, cricket, athletics.
+The range of sports provided changes each half term - last year we provided, cricket, football and mutli-skills.

 We have provided addition 1to1 funding to enable vulnerable pupils to access paid clubs - this has impacted upon self -esteem, improved personal fitness and raised aspirations.